Mobile, Alabama: 20th century before WWII

 The red imported fire ant was first introduced into the United States via the Port of Mobile.
 Sometime in the late 1930s they came ashore off cargo ships arriving from South America.
 The ants were carried in the soil used as ballast on those ships.
 They have spread throughout the South and Southwest.

-During World War II, the defense buildup in Mobile shipyards resulted in a considerable increase in the city's white middle-class and working-class population, largely due to the massive influx of workers coming to work in the shipyards and at the Brookley Army Air Field.
+During World War II, the defense buildup in Mobile shipyards resulted in a considerable increase in the city's white middle-class and working-class population, largely due to the massive influx of workers coming to work in the shipyards and at Brookley Army Air Field.
 Between 1940 and 1943, more than 89,000 people moved into Mobile to work for war effort industries.

 Mobile was one of eighteen United States cities producing Liberty ships.
 Its Alabama Drydock and Shipbuilding Company (ADDSCO) supported the war effort by producing ships faster than the Axis powers could sink them.
 ADDSCO also churned out a copious number of T2 tankers for the War Department.
 Gulf Shipbuilding Corporation, a subsidiary of Waterman Steamship Corporation, focused on building freighters, Fletcher-class destroyers, and minesweepers.
 The rapid increase of population in the city produced crowded conditions, increasing social tensions in the competition for housing and good jobs.

-A race riot broke out in May 1943 of whites against blacks.
+In May 1943, a race riot broke out between whites and blacks.
 ADDSCO management had long maintained segregated conditions at the shipyards, although the Roosevelt administration had ordered defense contractors to integrate facilities.
 That year ADDSCO promoted 12 blacks to positions as welders, previously reserved for whites; and whites objected to the change by rioting on May 24.
-The mayor appealed to the governor to call in the National Guard to restore order, but it was weeks before officials allowed African Americans to return to work, keeping them away for their safety.
+The mayor appealed to the governor to call in the National Guard to restore order, but it was weeks before officials allowed African Americans to return to work.